r3dg0d/arch-rich-presence/README.md

 ### Rich Presence not showing

-1. Make sure Discord desktop app is running
+1. **Most common issue**: Make sure you're using a Discord client with arRPC support (vesktop, WebCord, etc.).
+The official Discord desktop app does NOT work!
+2. Make sure your Discord client is running
-2. Check that your Application ID is correct in `config.json`
+3. Check that your Application ID is correct in `config.json`
-3. Verify the service is running: `systemctl --user status arch-rich-presence`
+4. Verify the service is running: `systemctl --user status arch-rich-presence`
-4. Check logs: `journalctl --user -u arch-rich-presence -n 50`
+5. Check logs: `journalctl --user -u arch-rich-presence -n 50`
+6. Look for "Connected to Discord!" in the logs - if you don't see this, the client may not support arRPC

 ### Window title not updating